patie229/DBMS_03/README.md

 primary key?
 What design change would you make?

 > *Your answer:*
+>
+> The ISBN TEXT PRIMARY KEY NOT NULL prevents the insertion of a manuscript without an ISBN.
+Since the primary key is NOT NULL by definition, you can't even use NULL as a placeholder.
+Furthermore, inventing a fake ISBN ("INTERNAL-001") corrupts the field's semantics and could potentially collide with a real ISBN one day.
+>
+> The substitution key book_id INTEGER PRIMARY KEY, ISBN becomes a UNIQUE NULLABLE attribute.
+> CREATE TABLE book (
+       book_id  INTEGER PRIMARY KEY,
+       isbn     TEXT    UNIQUE,        -- nullable
+       title    TEXT    NOT NULL,
+       pub_year INTEGER NOT NULL
+   );
+>
+> Keep the ISBN as the primary key and synthesize an internal identifier.
+For example, use a prefix LIB- followed by a counter: LIB-2026-00001.
+This is a quick solution to implement, but it pollutes the ISBN field with non-standard values, breaking imports/exports and third-party tools (WorldCat, Goodreads, etc.).
+It should be avoided in practice.
+Two separate tables (published_book, unpublished_book).
+On paper, this is clean (one type for real ISBNs, another for manuscripts); in practice, it's a nightmare because the foreign keys for copy, writes, and loan must now reference a union—impossible without triggers or an artificial parent table.

 **Question D – Relational algebra limitations:**
 Suppose the library wants to find all members who have borrowed the same copy